ErpNetDocs/dev/web-client/registered-panels.md

 ## Overview

 Web Client forms are composed of main panels and side panels.
 A panel is a named area that displays a list, a record, a related collection, or a supporting feature.
 The available panels depend on the form, repository, view mode, permissions, and enabled features.
+A form can display multiple main panels in its main area, but only one side panel at a time.
+Users can change the visible side panel through the form’s context menu, and the selection is persisted in the form layout.

 This topic helps external developers and layout managers identify panel names for Layout API requests.
 Captions are localized; panel names are the stable identifiers.
 Use the names returned by `get-layout-schema`.